THIS DATE IN HISTORY: June 6

 2013: Marian Hossa scores the tie-breaking goal 1:10 into the third period and the Chicago Blackhawks defeat the Los Angeles Kings 3-2 in Game 4 of the Western Conference Final at Staples Center.
 The Blackhawks limit the Kings to 21 shots, two in the third period, to take a 3-1 lead in the best-of-7 series.

-2015: Tampa Bay Lightning goaltender Andrei Vasilevskiy relieves starter Ben Bishop twice in the third period -- once briefly and then for good with 7:41 remaining -- in a 4-3 victory against the Blackhawks in Game 2 of the Final at Amalie Arena.
-Defenseman Jason Garrison scores to break a 3-3 tie during Vasilevskiy's first appearance, and he stops all five shots he faces.
-It's the fourth time in NHL history that a goaltender wins a game in the Final that he doesn't start and the first since Frank Pietrangelo of the Pittsburgh Penguins in Game 5 of the 1991 Final.
+2015: Andrei Vasilevskiy relieves Tampa Bay Lightning starter Ben Bishop twice in the third period -- once briefly and then for good with 7:41 remaining -- in a 4-3 victory against the Blackhawks in Game 2 of the Final at Amalie Arena.
+Defenseman Jason Garrison scores to break a 3-3 tie during Vasilevskiy's first appearance, and the goalie stops all five shots he faces.
+It's the fourth time in NHL history that a goalie wins a game in the Final that he doesn't start, but the first since Frank Pietrangelo of the Pittsburgh Penguins in Game 5 in 1991.

 Video: PIT@SJS, Gm4: Malkin tips in Kessel's shot for PPG